ytingp/info-201-finalProject/README.md

 **Where did you download the data (e.g., a web URL)?** https://www.kaggle.com/aadhavvignesh/valorant-weapon-stats

 **How was the data collected or generated?
-Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?**
+Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?** <br>
 Kaggle user Aadhav Vignesh collected the data from blitz.gg.
 This file contains the different guns in Valorant and the damage they do to different parts of the body.

 **How many observations (rows) are in your data?**